burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A high-level overview is presented above, but if you are curious about how a compiler compiles source then welcome to this section.
 It's possible to be productive even without the knowledge below, especially during creating only user space applications.
 If you want to know how things are working and you have that curiosity - you're welcome to read the text below.
 In another case - just skip it.

-A source code for C/C++ consists of source files.
+A source code for C and for C++ consists of source files.

 Each source file is translated (or processed) through the following sequence of steps.